Slopes of eigencurves over boundary disks: Introduction

 The real improvement over Jacobs' work is that, when the conductor $p^m$ of $\psi$ is large (e.g. $m \geq 4$), we can improve the lower bound above so that it \emph{agrees} with the Newton polygon (in the overconvergent setting) at infinitely many points which form an arithmetic progression.
 This gives the following \begin{thm} Keep the notation as in Theorem~\ref{T:theorem A} and assume that $m \geq 4$.
 Let $a_0(k) \leq a_1(k) \leq \dots \leq a_{kt-1}(k)$ denote the slopes of the $U_p$-action on $S_{k+1}(\Gamma_0(p^mN); \psi)^{\ell \new}$, in non-decreasing order (with multiplicity).
 Then we have

 \end{thm}

 This is proved in Theorem~\ref{T:sharp Hodge bound}.
 Note that the inequality of the slopes does not depend on the weight $k+1$.
-In fact, we prove a family version of such inequality which gives rise to a decomposition (Theorem~\ref{T:improved main theorem}) of the eigencurve over the disks $\calW(x\psi, p^{-1})$ of radius $p^{-1}$ centered around the character $x\psi$, just as in Buzzard-Kilford \cite{buzzard-kilford}.
-Unfortunately, we cannot extend this result to the entire weight annulus of radius $p^{-1/p^{m-2}(p-1)}$ which contains $x\psi$.
+In fact, we prove a family version of such inequality which gives rise to a decomposition (Theorem~\ref{T:improved main theorem}) of the eigencurve over the disks $\calW(x\psi, p^{-1})$ of radius $p^{-1}$ centered around the character $x\psi$, just as in Buzzard--Kilford \cite{buzzard-kilford}.
+Unfortunately, we cannot extend this result to the entire weight annulus of radius $p^{-1/p^{m-2}(p-1)}$ which contains $x\psi$.\footnote{In recent joint work of the first two authors and Ruochuan Liu \cite{liu-wan-xiao}, we extend this result to the entire boundary of the weight space, through using a different basis for the overconvergent automorphic forms.
+Many ideas of \cite{liu-wan-xiao} are taken from this paper.}

 The main idea of the proof consists of two major inputs: (1) We show that there is a natural isomorphism